-Grace Cameron is enjoying her time in the Blue Ridge mountains and her journey as a BS History/Social Studies Education major.
-A native of Wilmington, NC, Grace is a member of the ASU women’s club basketball team, where she has participated both as player and vice president.
-She believes this experience will help her develop the crucial communication and leadership skills needed for classroom instruction.
+Grace Cameron ('19) enjoyed her time in the Blue Ridge mountains and her journey as a BS History/Social Studies Education major.
+A native of Wilmington, NC, Grace served as a member of the ASU women’s club basketball team as player and vice president.
+She credits this experience will helping her develop the crucial communication and leadership skills needed for classroom instruction.
 In her final semester, she completed her student teaching at Watauga High School before leaving to Costa Rica for a six-week international student teaching experience.
 This overseas internship helped her see curriculum planning and teaching from a whole other perspective that she hopes will serve her well in her career as a teacher.

 Grace's vision as a teacher at West Cabarrus High School is to create an engaging and student-centered learning environment, where students see firsthand how the study of history can provide meaningful content and stimulate their own historical thinking skills.
 According to her, thinking critically, skeptically, and with an understanding of the context of significant events, are key elements for building a informed and positive community.